 Beatrice and Gertrude de Coppet were also referred to as “crack tennis players and fearless equestrians.”** Beatrice, in fact, was thrown from her horse that took fright and was unconscious for about 24 hours in July, 1912.

-The two ladies hold the record for the longest membership in the Welsh Terrier Club of America, at 56 (tied in 2022 by Peter J. Green) and 60 years respectively.
+The two ladies hold the record for the longest membership in the Welsh Terrier Club of America, at 56 (surpassed in 2023 by Peter J. Green) and 60 years respectively.
 They also held the record for most wins of the WTCA Grand Challenge Cup—ten times between 1910 and 1932, a record that was surpassed only by Mrs. Edward P. (Ernestine) Alker, who won the cup 13 times between 1938 and 1973.

 Beatrice de Coppet conceived the WTCA yearbook in 1928 and designed the club’s logo in 1930.
 She dedicated 56 years to the breed, and served as president, secretary, and a member of the board of governors for the club.
 AKC records indicate she was approved in 1945 to judge Smooth and Wire Fox and Welsh Terriers.
 She died in 1956 after a long illness.